 There is also up to 15 species of Moray Eel to be spotted hiding in the cracks and crevices of the reef.
 Our selected dive sites are also teeming with large shoals of fish like Barracuda, Bigeye Trevally, Batfish, Emperor and Fusilier.
 Large schools of Bluelined, Humpback and Bohar Snapper are known to encircle divers - this is quite an experience!

-For divers who enjoy the thrill of viewing predators can feast their eyes on large Dogtooth Tuna, Napoleon Wrasse, Giant Sweetlips, Potato Cod as well as a variety of Grouper.
-Many of our sites hold stunning, sheer drop-offs which allows divers to spot pelagic species out in the blue.
+Divers who enjoy the thrill of viewing predators can feast their eyes on large Dogtooth Tuna, Napoleon Wrasse, Giant Sweetlips, Potato Cod as well as a variety of grouper.
+Many of our sites hold stunning, sheer drop-offs which allow divers to spot pelagic species out in the blue.

-The Outer Islands of the Seychelles are arguably home to the best scuba diving in the world and our dive sites ensure experiences that will challenge and excite divers of all levels.
+The Blue Safari Atolls of Alphonse, Astove and Cosmoledo are arguably home to the best scuba diving in the world and our dive sites ensure experiences that will challenge and excite divers of all levels.

 Impressive coral structures, unique species and excellent visibility allow our sites to stand above the rest.

-The best dive site at Alphonse - Open water raised reef with its top at 16 meters covered with big colourful sea fans, schooling fish such as Emperors, Fusiliers, Snappers, Jacks, Potato Groupers, Moray Eels, and Napoleon Wrasse.
+The best dive site at Alphonse, Napoleon offers an open water raised reef with its top at 16 metres covered with big colourful sea fans and schooling fish such as emperors, fusiliers, snappers, jacks, Potato Groupers, Moray Eels, and Napoleon Wrasse.
 Underwater photographers will be completely captivated by this dive site.
 This is a top spot around Alphonse, but only for experienced divers in ideal weather conditions.
 Sometimes this site has very strong currents, so a fast descent is necessary to hit the spot.

-The best dive site at Cosmoledo - The reef along the North-west side of Cosmoledo running from Menai island to Iles du Nord is one of the most spectacular of the Seychelles.
+Considered the best dive site at Cosmoledo, the reef along the north-west side of Cosmoledo running from Menai Island to Iles du Nord is one of the most spectacular in the Seychelles.
 With 100 percent coral cover and a wide range of fish there is plenty of diving to be done here.
 One particular site close to Petit Astove has a shallow reef with a slope that goes quickly down to 40-50m.
-It is a very nice reef with potato groupers, turtles, Hammerheads early morning and many other fish.
+It is a very nice reef with Potato Groupers, turtles, Hammerheads early morning and many other fish.

-One of our all-time favorite sites at Alphonse.
-Its sloping bottom topography is covered in hard coral which starts at 16 meters.
-On the plateau, you have a good chance of finding Scorpion Fish and Turtles sleeping under coral heads, as well as Grey Reef Sharks.
+One of our all-time favourite sites at Alphonse.
+Its sloping bottom topography is covered in hard coral which starts at 16 metres.
+On the plateau, you have a good chance of finding Scorpion Fish and turtles sleeping under coral heads, as well as Grey Reef Sharks.
 The “Arcade” itself is U-shaped and consists of holes and overhangs where Napoleon and Groupers seek shelter from the gentle current.
-Schools of Dogtooth Tuna, Chevron Barracudas and Jacks frequent this dive site.
+Schools of Dogtooth Tuna, Chevron Barracudas and jacks frequent this dive site.

-The best dive site at Poivre - The Northwest reef has a ridge line running at a depth of 10-18m.
-Covered in Green and Hawksbill turtles and a wide variety of reef fishes.
-Keep an eye out for Manta rays and reef sharks in this area.
+Proclaimed the best dive site at Poivre, the north-west reef has a ridge line running at a depth of 10-18m and is covered in Green and Hawksbill turtles as well as a wide variety of reef fishes.
+Keep an eye out for Manta Rays and reef sharks in this area.

 Our dynamic and highly experienced team at the Dive Centre is here to help you have the best scuba diving experience there is.
 With years of diving experience and a vast knowledge of the sites in the Seychelles, you are in good hands.